Who won the vice presidential debate? Walz ‘fumbled bigly’ in spar with Vance

 White House Correspondent

-Ultimately, the Ohio senator’s confidence, command of party lines and smooth delivery made a largely positive impression during the New York showdown, in contrast to recent controversies including his false claims that Haitian migrants in Springfield, Ohio have been eating their neighbors’ pets.
+Ultimately, the Ohio senator’s confidence, command of party lines and smooth delivery made a largely positive impression during the New York showdown, contrasting to his recent controversies including false claims that Haitian migrants in Springfield, Ohio, have been eating their neighbors’ pets.

 Snap polls from both CNN and CBS following the debate revealed a virtual tie between the two candidates.
-The CBS poll found that 41 per cent of those surveyed felt Walz had won, and 42 per cent saw the debate as a victory for Vance.
+The CBS poll found that 41 percent surveyed felt Walz had won, and 42 percent saw the debate as a victory for Vance.

 “JD Vance came to land a bunch of punches and he did...
-Tim Walz didn’t seem prepared for it,” said CNN anchor Abby Phillip.
+Tim Walz didn’t seem prepared for it,” CNN anchor Abby Phillip said after the debate wrapped.
+“There was a clear lack of preparation and execution here on Walz’s part.”

-On CNN, commentator David Urban, former senior advisor to the 2016 Donald Trump presidential campaign, gave Vance “10 out of 10.”
+CNN commentator David Urban, former senior advisor to the 2016 Trump presidential campaign, gave Vance “10 out of 10.”

+“He landed a lot of good punches but he did so with an iron fist in a velvet glove,” Urban said.

-Elsewhere during his answer, Walz said: “I’ve not been perfect and I’m a knucklehead at times,” and added that he sometimes “will talk a lot” and “get caught up in the rhetoric.”
+“I’ve not been perfect and I’m a knucklehead at times,” Walz said, before adding that he sometimes “will talk a lot” and “get caught up in the rhetoric.”

 “Coach Walz fumbled bigly on Tiananmen Square… He went on and on, he should have just said ‘Look, I misspoke, I screwed up, I’m human’,” Urban said.

-Alyssa Farah Griffin, former White House communications advisor under the Trump adminstration, added: “Tim Walz was a little in over his head tonight, I think his performance got better by the end of the night.”
+Alyssa Farah Griffin, former Trump White House communications advisor, added: “Tim Walz was a little in over his head tonight, I think his performance got better by the end of the night.”

+GOP pollster Frank Luntz praised both candidates.
+“I misjudged JD Vance,” he said.
+“He really is a good communicator and a great debater.
+And Tim Walz has given viewers more details about more policies tonight than his running mate has all year.”

-Another notable feature of the debate, compared to the fiery showdown between Donald Trump and Kamala Harris last month, was the civilized nature of the content, described as a “good old fashioned policy debate” by NBC commentators.
+Another notable feature of the debate, compared to the fiery showdown between Donald Trump and Kamala Harris last month, was its civilized nature, described as a “good old fashioned policy debate” by NBC commentators.

-The two men shook hands following the conclusion of the debate and even introduced each other to their wives on stage.
+The two men shook hands at the end, and even introduced each other to their wives on stage.
 They were also seen shaking hands and thanking the moderators.

 “It didn’t get nasty, it didn’t get weird.
 They took their shots but it was earnest and there were even moments of congeniality,” said NBC anchor Savannah Sellers.